The Human Truth Foundation

 For more, see:

 Mozambique is a pretty unhealthy country.
-Mozambique does better than average in the prevalence of overweight adults31 and in its alcohol consumption rate32.
+Mozambique does better than average in terms of the prevalence of overweight adults32 and in its alcohol consumption rate33.
 When it comes to most other metrics, Mozambique does not do well.
-It does worse than average in its immunizations take-up33.
-It sits amongst the bottom 20 in its food aid and health contributions and WHO compliance34, childhood mortality in the 2020s (so far)35, its average life expectancy11 and in its fertility rate14.
-And finally, it is second-from-the-bottom for its adolescent birth rate36.
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+It does worse than average in terms of delivery rate of 7x Infant Immunizations 2011-201534 and in delivery rate of infant DTP immunizations in the 2020s35.
+It falls into the worst-performing 20 for its food aid and health contributions and WHO compliance36, childhood mortality in the 2020s37, its average life expectancy11 and in its fertility rate15.
+And finally, it is second-from-the-bottom when it comes to its adolescent birth rate38.
+The number of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Mozambique in 1990 was the seventh lowest in the world, at 44.5yrs.
 But it improved by +16.7yrs in the 30 years from then, over double the global average improvement of +7.9yrs.
 Mozambique's peak fertility rate was 6.74 in 1972.

 Life Expectancy